-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: October 2020

 One of the more mythically-inspired entries into this list is Noita.
-This is an action-adventure rogue-lite title that incorporates sorcery and magic into your adventures through a procedurally-generated world.
-The world of Noita is itself physically simulated down to the last pixel, meaning that each area is totally interactive and players can burn, melt, freeze or explode parts of the world as they see fit.
+This action-adventure roguelite title incorporates sorcery and magic into your adventures through a procedurally-generated world.
+The world of Noita is itself physically simulated down to the last pixel, meaning that each area is totally interactive and players can burn, melt, freeze, or explode parts of the world as they see fit.
 Players can also create their own magical offensive abilities by combining spells to ensure a unique toolbox of gameplay mechanics.
 This game is the ultimate in discovering new and original environments every time you play.

 Publisher: Motion Twin